eluah/PimaIndiansDiabetes2-ML-Modelling/README.md

 This report uses the PimaIndiansDiabetes2 dataset from the “mlbench” package in R for the purpose of building a model to predict diabetes with certain information.
 The hypothesis is that logistic regression is the most accurate model as the outcome variable(diabetes) is a binary value.
 Diabetes is a life-threatening disease that affects many people and being able to predict diabetes allow us to pre-empt diabetes and recommend possible prevention measure.

 # 2 Data description and data cleansing
 PimaIndians diabetes dataset was used.
 This dataset consists of 768 records with 500 records for non-diabetic class and 268 diabetic class.
 We clean the dataset by removing the incomplete cases in the PimaIndiansDiabetes2 dataset which results in 392 records; 262 records for non-diabetic class and 130 records for diabetic class.
+Next, we plot histograms of all the variables to observe their distribution.

+![hist](./img/hist.png)

-Next, we manipulate it by changing “diabetes” variable values from pos/neg to binary values.
+Finally, we manipulate it by changing “diabetes” variable values from pos/neg to binary values.
 We then spilt the dataset, use 80% for training the model and the remaining 20% for testing the model.

-![hist](./img/hist.png)

 # 3 Key ML techniques used
 Since diabetes is a categorical variable, we will use classification machine learning techniques to find the best model to predict diabetes.